Understanding Tokens: A Complete Guide

 This is an estimate, not an exact count — real tokenizers vary by 10-20% from this rule depending on vocabulary, punctuation density, and language.
 Non-English languages, especially those using non-Latin scripts, often tokenize far less efficiently — sometimes 2-3x more tokens for the same amount of meaning, because the model’s vocabulary was trained predominantly on English and a handful of other high-resource languages.
 If you regularly work in another language, budget for a higher token count than the English rule of thumb suggests.

 Code tokenizes differently again.
 Symbols, indentation, and short variable names can push token counts higher relative to character count than natural language does, because the tokenizer’s vocabulary is optimized for prose, not syntax.
+A 10-line function with typical camelCase or snake_case variable names, brackets, and indentation can run 30-50% more tokens than an English paragraph of the same character count — each punctuation mark and identifier segment tends to consume its own token rather than folding into a common-word token the way everyday prose does.

 Why tokens determine your AI costs